 Everyone has some weaknesses, but we should not talk about the same weaknesses in every job interview.
 You should think whether the lack of skill (or character ability) you want to mention in your answer isn’t essential for the job, whether mentioning it would not ruin your chances of getting hired.

-There is one more thing to remember, however: Your interview answers should correspond with your interview presence.
-If you mention communication skills as your strength, you should show strong communication while talking to the interviewers.
+What is more, your interview answer should correspond with your presence.
+If you mention communication skills as your strength (the next question), you should demonstrate your communication while talking to the interviewers.
 Sample answers:

-I tend to be over-friendly with clients.
-However, I try to get rid of this weakness, and act professionally in my job.
-I think I’ve improved quite a lot in the recent years.
+I tend to be over-friendly, and clients may understand my behavior in a wrong way.
+However, I try to get rid of this weakness, and act more professionally in job.
+I think I have improved in the recent years.

 Your efforts to improve

 Everyone has a weakness.
 The difference between a good and a great employee is that the great one is aware of their weaknesses, and they strive to improve on them.
 HR managers in banks do not try to hire people who have no weaknesses–they know that such people do not exist….
 They want to hire people who can admit having a weakness, and who try to improve on their weaknesses.